Jayne Mansfield: Early modeling and performing

+Playboy appearance

 In December 1953, Hugh Hefner began publishing Playboy.
-The magazine became a success, in part, because of early appearances from Mansfield, Marilyn Monroe, Bettie Page, and Anita Ekberg.
+The magazine became a success in part because of early appearances by Mansfield, Marilyn Monroe, Bettie Page, and Anita Ekberg.
 In February 1955, Mansfield was the Playboy Playmate of the Month, and appeared in the magazine several times.
-Her February appearance increased the magazine's circulation and helped boost Mansfield's career.
-Shortly afterward, she posed for the Playboy calendar, covering her breasts with her hands.
+Publication of photos of Mansfield boosted the magazine's circulation and her own career.
+Shortly afterward, she posed for the Playboy calendar, covering her bare breasts with her hands.
 Playboy featured Mansfield each February from 1955 to 1958, and again in 1960.